PTSolns/PTSolns_microWatt/README.md

 # PTSolns ESP32 microWatt Support Library (mSL)
 Library for PTSolns _ESP32 microWatt_

 The mSL is designed to help the user program the _ESP32 microWatt_ easily by providing intuitive functions and reducing complexity.
-The library also adds functionality for the related microWatt stacks.

 Various examples are included in this package.
 For comments or questions please contact us at contact@PTSolns.com.